Golden Gate to Ancient Rus'. VI

 "In the villages

-A lot of people came to the cities, who crowded
+A lot of people came to the cities and crowded

 near the prince's palace, in cathedrals, on the market square.